creinig/coding-kata/README.md

 # coding-kata

-My etc on [codewars](https://www.codewars.com/users/creinig) and the like
+My kata on [codewars](https://www.codewars.com/users/creinig) and the like

 ## My Philosophy for solving Kata